glitterB/teaching-python/src/module-1.md

 ```
 In above case, starting number is 2, ending number is 21 (since we want to end on 20) and increment is 2.

-This prints tables of 2, and we didn't type `print()` every time.

-But now if anyone wants to make tables of 5 or 6 or say 10, one needs to create `for` loop each time.
+But now if anyone wants to make tables of 5 or 6 or 10, one needs to create `for` loop each time.

 Instead, we can write a `function` that takes some input and returns an output.
 (In our case, it takes number and returns it's table).